abejarcher/Projects/README.md

 Feel free to explore the different repositories and projects.
 Each project folder typically contains a README file explaining its purpose, how to set it up, and how it works.

 ## Contact & Feedback
-If you have any questions, suggestions, or feedback, feel free to reach out via GitHub Issues or connect with me on LinkedIn.
+If you have any questions, suggestions, or feedback, feel free to reach out via GitHub Issues or connect with me on LinkedIn or email me at archerabe@gmail.com.

 ---